deshi-basara/docker-googlecloud-ci/README.md

 docker-googlecloud-ci
 =====================

-Cli prototype for using continuous integration with Docker and Google Container Engine
+Basic Cli-prototype for using continuous integration with Docker and Google Compute Engine.

 ================